-With time, Continuous Integration and Continuous Delivery have become a highly significant part of software development lifecycle.
-Considered as an important aspect of DevOps, it has offered extensive speed and error reducing capabilities to the QA experts as well as developers.
+With time, Continuous Integration and Continuous Delivery have become a highly significant part of the software development lifecycle.
+Considered an important aspect of DevOps, it has offered extensive speed and error-reducing capabilities to the QA experts as well as developers.

 While Continuous Integration allows developers to automatically test codes, continuous delivery simplifies the entire process of production to release with automation.
 However, the concern for the security aspect allowed developers and Quality Assurance service providers to integrate DevSecOps into the workflow.

-In this blog, we will aim at discussing the DevSecOps as a component for securing the CI/CD pipeline, along with all the important aspects of security associated to DevSecOps pipeline and continuous security implementation.
+In this blog, we will aim at discussing the DevSecOps as a component for securing the CI/CD pipeline, along with all the important aspects of security associated with the DevSecOps pipeline and continuous security implementation.
 Let’s begin.

 Security is a highly significant component of technology-driven livelihoods and therefore it becomes necessary to adopt security best practices at the earliest into the SDLC project management process.
 Especially, when security breaches have significantly affected the digital world, bearing loss with security breaches can lead to loss of customers as well as massive financial fallouts.

 Besides, no check on DevSecOps could make way for insecurities entering the product leading to expensive iterations.
-On the other hand, including DevSecOps into the development lifecycle allows attaining the highest standards of security while allowing detection of unexpected issues.
+On the other hand, including DevSecOps in the development lifecycle allows for attaining the highest standards of security while allowing detection of unexpected issues.